opendocsg/slw-judgments-backfill/2015_SGHC_129/report.md

 6       It was also c ommon ground that the c harges raised issues of importanc e to both the SMC and to Dr Lim espec ially in the light of the quantum involved and the extent of the alleged overc harging.
 Dr Lim had c harged the patient an aggregate total of $24m.
 She subsequently offered to withdraw c ertain invoic es or disc ount her fees so that the aggregate would be reduc ed to about $12.6m.
 Even then, the Court of Three Judges agreed that the $12.6m figure would still be several times more than what she ought to have c harged the patient.

 7       WongPartnership (“WP”) ac t for SMC.
 WP submitted that there were fundamentally important issues whic h were raised in the disc iplinary proc eedings.
-As the Court of Three Judges said in _Lim Mey Lee Susan v Singapore Medical Council_ [2013] 3 SLR 900 (“ _Susan Lim_ ”) at [1] and [2]:
+As the Court of Three Judges said in _Lim Mey Lee Susan v Singapore Medical Council_ <span class="citation">[2013] 3 SLR 900</span> (“ _Susan Lim_ ”) at [1] and [2]:

  1 ...
 [T]his appeal raises several related issues of fundamental importanc e.
 In partic ular, is there an ethical obligation on the part of all doc tors who prac tise medic ine in Singapore to c harge a fair and reasonable fee for their servic es?
 If so, is suc h an obligation an inherent one, or must it first be embodied within published legislation or rules before it c an be enforc ed?
 If suc h an ethic al obligation exists, is it inoperative in the face of a binding contract between a doctor and his or her patient (assuming that the c ontrac t in question is not otherwise rendered invalid under the general princ iples of contract law )?
 These questions raise, in turn, an even more fundamental question – what does it mean to be a professional?
 More spec ific ally, is a professional bound by ethical obligations whic h trump his or her commercial obligations and interests?
 If so, should a distinc tion be drawn between lawyers on the one hand and doc tors on the other, given that for lawyers, the answer to the lastmentioned question is in the affirmative, whilst c ounsel for the Appellant has argued that the c ontrary should obtain for his c lient instead?